ef-gy/blog/secure-prometheus-ssh-hidden-service.md

     Host *.onion
       ProxyCommand socat STDIO SOCKS4A:127.0.0.1:%h:%p,socksport=9050

-    Host myhiddenservice
+    Host myhiddenservice.onion
       HostName foobarbaz1234.onion

 The first block here is what allows .onion addresses to work with SSH - it assumes socat is installed and Tor is running locally, on the default port 9050.

 The second block is just to give your SSH Hidden Service a more memorable name.
-That part is optional, but this would be a good place to e.g. put the hostname so you can just type "ssh hostname" to connect through Tor.
+That part is optional, but this would be a good place to e.g. put the hostname so you can just type "ssh hostname.onion" to connect through Tor.

 Once you're done with all that, do a quick connection test to make sure you can actually connect to your monitoring target:

-    $ ssh myhiddenservice
+    $ ssh myhiddenservice.onion

 This might be a bit slower than usual, but you should be able to log on and get a shell.